 My thanks to each of you for your sponsorship, your hospitality, your support, and your hearts.
 Next are the beautiful venues.
 Australia has so much unspoiled beauty to offer that I'm certain my husband and I will be going back for a visit someday.
 Finally, I'm proud to report that the AAPPA Region is alive, thriving, and extremely well.
 The highly motivated Board of Directors is extremely organized and have many resources that they make available to their members.
 Some of these include a management training week, an Internet discussion list for information sharing, a website (www.publications.gut.edu. au/extnl/aappa/aappahome.html), a newsletter, a benchmarking survey, scholarship opportunities, and various educational sessions to include an annual meeting.
 I would encourage each of you to check out their website, join the listsery, and strike up a conversation.
-We have much to learn from our Australian mates. and evolving technology enables us to compensate for the vast physical distances between us.
+We have much to learn from our Australian mates. and evolving technology enables us to compensate for the vast physical distances groups.
+First is the APPA membership who elected me as APPA's President-Elect, and second is my employer, the University of Maryland, Baltimore.
+Both have shown me support throughout my 15-year involvement with APPA.
+My thanks to all of you for your steadfast confidence and support.